-Supplemental pension plans go by many names: pension fund, pension plan, registered pension plan, employer plan, etc.
+Supplemental pension plans go by many names: pension plan, registered pension plan, employer plan, etc.

 supplemental pension plan is a plan to which an employer contributes in order to provide member employees with a retirement income.
 Employees can contribute to the plan if its provisions so allow.

-Defined contribution plan: With a defined contribution plan, the amount of contributions that must be paid into the pension fund are determined in advance.
+Defined-contribution plan: The amount of contributions that must be paid into the pension fund are determined in advance.
 The amount of your retirement income will depend, in part, on the total sums accumulated in your account.

-A simplified pension plan (SIPP) is a defined contribution plan.
+A simplified pension plan (SIPP) is part of this type of plan.

-Defined benefit plan: With a defined benefit plan, the amount of the pension you will be paid in retirement is set in advance.
+Defined-benefit plan: The amount of the pension you will be paid in retirement is set in advance.
 It is usually a percentage of your salary multiplied by your years of service.

 Voluntary retirement savings plans